GuidesJanuary 23, 20268 min read

 What You'll Build

-By the end of this guide, you'll have:
+By the end, you'll have:

 • Invoice creation with automatic finalization